pgxcentre/genipe/docs/tutorials/tutorial_extract.rst

-The files that are required in these directories depends of what kind of extraction is required (by name, or by genomic location and/or by minor allele frequency and/or by calling rate).
+The files that are required in these directories depends of what kind of extraction is required (by name, or by genomic location and/or by minor allele frequency and/or by calling rate and/or by information value).

 Once the required *impute2* files are provided to the tool, the other required files will be automatically fetched (if required).